An Operator Theoretic Approach for Analyzing Sequence Neural Networks: Introduction

 Understanding the inner workings of predictive models is an essential requirement in many fields across science and engineering.
 This need is even more important nowadays with the emergence of neural networks whose visualization and interpretation is inherently challenging.
 Indeed, modern computational neural models often lack a commonly accepted knowledge regarding their governing mathematical principles.
 Consequently, while deep neural networks may achieve remarkable results on various complex tasks, explaining their underlying decision mechanisms remains a challenge.
 The goal of this paper is to help bridge this gap by proposing a new framework for the approximation, reasoning, and understanding of sequence neural models.

 Sequence models are designed to handle time series data originating from images, text, audio, and other sources of information.
-One approach to analyzing sequence neural networks is through the theory and practice of dynamical systems \cite{doya1993bifurcations, pascanu2013difficulty}.
-For instance, the temporal asymptotic behavior of a dynamical system can be described using the local analysis of its attractor states~\cite{strogatz2018nonlinear}.
-Similarly, recurrent models have been investigated in the neighborhood of their fixed points \cite{sussillo2013opening}, leading to work that interprets trained RNNs for tasks such as sentiment analysis \cite{maheswaranathan2019reverse}.
+One approach to analyzing sequence neural networks is through the theory and practice of dynamical systems \citep{doya1993bifurcations, pascanu2013difficulty}.
+For instance, the temporal asymptotic behavior of a dynamical system can be described using the local analysis of its attractor states~\citep{strogatz2018nonlinear}.
+Similarly, recurrent models have been investigated in the neighborhood of their fixed points \citep{sussillo2013opening}, leading to work that interprets trained RNNs for tasks such as sentiment analysis \citep{maheswaranathan2019reverse}.

 However, the local nature of these methods is a limiting factor which may lead to inconsistent results.
+Specifically, their approach is based on fixed-point analysis which allows to study the dynamical system in the neighborhood of a fixed-point.
+In contrast, our approach is global---it does not depend on a set of fixed-points, and it facilitates the exploration of the dynamics near and further away from fixed points.

-Over the past few years, a family of data-driven methods was developed, allowing to analyze complex dynamical systems based on \cite{koopman1931hamiltonian} theory.
+Over the past few years, a family of data-driven methods was developed, allowing to analyze complex dynamical systems based on Koopman theory (\citeyear{koopman1931hamiltonian}).
 These methods exploit a novel observation by which nonlinear systems may be globally encoded using infinite-dimensional but \emph{linear} Koopman operators.
-In practice, Koopman-based approaches are lossy as they compute a finite-dimensional approximation of the full operator.
-Nevertheless, it has been shown in the fluid dynamics~\cite{azencot2020forecasting, mezic2005spectral} and geometry processing~\cite{sharmaO2020weakly, ovsjanikov2012functional} communities that the dominant features of general nonlinear dynamical systems can be captured via a single matrix per system, allowing e.g., to align time series data~\cite{rahamim2021aligning}.
+In practice, Koopman-based approaches are lossy as they compute a low-rank approximation of the full operator.
+Nevertheless, it has been shown in the fluid dynamics~\citep{mezic2005spectral, azencot2020forecasting} and geometry processing~\citep{ovsjanikov2012functional, sharmaO2020weakly} communities that the dominant features of general nonlinear dynamical systems can be captured via a single matrix per system, allowing e.g., to forecast dynamics~\citep{azencot2019consistent,cohen2021modes}, and to align time series data~\citep{rahamim2021aligning}.
 Thus, we pose the following research question: can we design and employ a Koopman-based approach to analyze and develop a fundamental understanding of deep neural models?